-Understanding the Sailing Programme is the first step in your club racing career.
+Understanding the DSC Sailing Programme is the first step in your club racing career.
 More broadly, and of immediate value, it tells you when you can expect there to be rescue cover and people in general at the club.
 Armed with this information, you’ll know when to turn up for a chat or a casual sail i.e. from about one hour before the start time.

-DSC runs several one-off races or events which are sprinkled throughout the race calendar.
+The club runs several one-off races or events which are sprinkled throughout the race calendar.
 These are usually a move away from the fleet based approach to the regular Series and allow all the sailors to compete against each other.
 These events include:

 UKIDA Dart 18 Grand Prix